 Design systems act as critical control points for digital compliance.
 Fix accessibility issues (focus indicators, contrast ratios, ARIA labels) in a single master component, and those errors resolve instantly across hundreds of instances.
 This significantly reduces remediation costs and legal risk.

-What are Brand Guidelines?
+What are brand guidelines?

-Brand guidelines are comprehensive frameworks establishing rules for maintaining consistent brand identity across all places customers encounter your brand—both digital and physical.
+Brand guidelines are comprehensive frameworks establishing rules for maintaining consistent brand identity across all places customers encounter your brand — both digital and physical.

 They define the "soul" of your brand, including philosophy, voice, tone, and visual strategy that differentiates you in the market.